mre/mre.github.io.v2/blog/2017-image-delivery.md

 ```

 I wrap the SVG into an `object` tag instead of using an `img` element.
-This has the benefit, that I can set a placeholder in case the SVG can't be loaded.
+This has the benefit, that I can show a placeholder in case the SVG can't be loaded.
 I position the `object` at the top left of the `loader` div.

 ```css